SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 ![]({{ site.baseurl }}/images/publish-subscribe-details-2.png)

-JMS 2.0 API allows the use of *method chaining* to create the producer, set the delivery mode and publish the message.
+The JMS 2.0 API allows the use of *method chaining* to create the producer, set the delivery mode and publish the message.
 We assign its delivery mode to `non-persistent` for better performance.

 *TopicPublisher.java*
 ```java